Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

-Thus, e.g., the $(x,y)$-entry of $A_1 B_2$ quantifies the probability that a random walker at $X_{0}=x$ first arrives at the absorbing node $y$ at $\tau=2$, and so on.
-Then, $(A_1\cdots A_t)$ is the transition probability matrix into the transitory states for walkers that have avoided being absorbed over the window $[1,t]$.
+Thus, e.g., the $(x,y)$-entry of $A_1 B_2$ quantifies the probability that the random walk first arrives at the absorbing vertex $y$ at $\tau=2$ given that it starts at the transient vertex $x$, i.e., this entry equals $Q(X_T = y, T=2 \mid X_0 = x)$, and so on.
+Then, $(A_1\cdots A_t)$ is the transition matrix into the transient states for walkers that have avoided being absorbed over the whole window $[1,t]$.